hilbix/tino/datenschutz/security.md

 - Living:  You need to live Security, to keep it secure.

 > Did I forget a cornerstone?
 Perhaps.
-This text is mainly due to explain the Sage Spot.
+This text is mainly due to explain the Safe Spot.

 ## Safe Spot